Here's why it would be tough for Democrats to replace Joe Biden on the presidential ticket

 The vice president is Biden's running mate, but that doesn't mean she can swap in for him at the top of the ticket by default.
 Biden also can't decree that she replace him should he suddenly decide to leave the race.

-The Democratic National Convention opens on Aug.
-19 in Chicago, but the party has announced that it will hold a virtual roll call to formally nominate Biden before in-person proceedings begin.
+The Democratic National Convention is being held in Chicago, but the party has announced that it will hold a virtual roll call to formally nominate Biden before in-person proceedings begin.
 The exact date for the roll call has not yet been set.

 If Biden opts to abandon his reelection campaign, Harris would likely join other top Democratic candidates looking to replace him.
-The candidates could end up lobbying individual state delegations at the convention for their support.
+But that would probably create a scenario where she and others end up lobbying individual state delegations at the convention for their support.

 That hasn't happened for Democrats since 1960, when John F. Kennedy and Lyndon B. Johnson jockeyed for votes during that year's Democratic convention in Los Angeles.